Olooce/DB-Initializer/README.md

 # Database Initializer

 A Java package that dynamically creates database schemas and tables based on defined data models, ensuring the inclusion of constraints, indexes, and relationships.

+I came up with this project when I realized people were cloning into some of my projects that required a database but did not have a way of recreating the exact schema I was using.
+Hopefully this can be a standard enough for exporting my schemas...or even having applications automatically initialize the required schema automatically if it doesn't exist.

+The goal is to enable recreating databases without necessarily recreating the data in it.

 ## Features